Fahleh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tr -d "cC": Removes all letters c and C from input.
 rev: Reverses it's input
-cat /etc/passwd | cut -d: -f 1,6 | sort: Displays all users and their home directories, sorted by users.
+cat /etc/passwd | cut -d: -f 1,6 | sort: Displays all users and their home directories, sorted by users. find . -empty -printf '%f\n': Finds all empty files and directories in the current directory and all sub-directories.